truketlema/airbnb-clone-project/README.md

 - 🧩 Makes **UI components reusable**, reducing development time.
 - 🧭 Aligns the implementation with the **original mockup design**, preserving the intended user experience.
 - 🖥️ Facilitates smooth collaboration between **designers and developers** by clearly documenting design specifications.

+## 👥 Project Roles and Responsibilities

+**🎯 Objective:**
+Define and document the roles and responsibilities within the Airbnb clone project.

+### Roles and Responsibilities

+- **Project Manager**
+  - Oversees project timeline and milestones.
+  - Coordinates the team and manages deliverables.
+  - Ensures the project stays on track and meets deadlines.

+- **Frontend Developers**
+  - Implement UI components according to Figma designs.
+  - Ensure responsive and accessible design.
+  - Integrate frontend with backend APIs.

+- **Backend Developers**
+  - Build and maintain APIs for data handling.
+  - Manage database and implement business logic.
+  - Ensure secure and efficient server-side operations.

+- **Designers**
+  - Create mockups and maintain the design system.
+  - Ensure high-quality UX and visual consistency.
+  - Collaborate with developers to translate designs into code.

+- **QA/Testers**
+  - Write and execute test cases for frontend and backend.
+  - Report and track bugs to ensure quality.
+  - Validate that all features meet requirements.

+- **DevOps Engineers**
+  - Manage deployment, server infrastructure, and CI/CD pipelines.
+  - Ensure smooth integration and delivery processes.
+  - Monitor application performance and scalability.

+- **Product Owner**
+  - Define project requirements and prioritize features.
+  - Represent stakeholders’ interests.
+  - Ensure the delivered product meets business goals.

+- **Scrum Master**
+  - Facilitate agile processes and ceremonies.
+  - Remove blockers and improve team productivity.
+  - Ensure the team follows Scrum best practices.